TheFreeCoin/DEFI-freefinance-document/products/ifo-initial-farm-offering/README.md

 Buy new tokens using CAKE-BNB LP tokens.

-The project gets the BNB, PancakeSwap burns the CAKE. **You get the tokens.**
+The project gets the BNB, FreeFinance burns the CAKE. **You get the tokens.**

 1. **You will need CAKE-BNB LP tokens** to participate.
 2. **CAKE tokens equating to half of the total funds raised will be burned forever**: For example, if the full $1,000,000 USD allocation is raised, then ****$500,000 of CAKE tokens will be burned.